Otto Bartning: "The Other Bauhaus"

-Following the closure of the Bauhaus, the government of Thuringia invited Otto Bartning to become director of a replacement school in Weimar, the Staatliche Bauhochschule (Building High School), sited in the Henry van de Velde building.
+Following the closure of the Bauhaus, the government of Thuringia invited Otto Bartning to become director of a replacement school in Weimar, the Staatliche Bauhochschule (Architecture Academy), sited in the Henry van de Velde building.
 The new school, often known as "The Other Bauhaus", sought to combine traditional academic teaching methods with those of the Bauhaus in an attempt to integrate craft and design.
 However, the original Bauhaus was more modernist in approach, while the new school was more pragmatic and craft based.
 Students were encouraged to participate in real projects and to market their designs commercially.
 In 1927, for example, the weaving department produced material for the German Pavilion at the Milan Fair, designed by Otto Bartning's architectural office.

 From 1929 to 1931, Bartning was one of six leading modernist architects and members of Der Ring to contribute to the Siemensstadt housing project.
 And in 1932 Bartning published his influential scheme for the interior of a prefabricated house.